ArnoldDP/OStim-Community-Modlist/README.md

  * Stealth

 Stealth had a few changes to make the vanilla thief more interesting.
-Book of Shadows adds several new systems such as fully animated masks, takedowns, and smoke bombs.
-Take a Peak is also included, and allows you to simply look through keyholes, who knows what youll see inside?.
-Most of these new systems can be completely ignored, or fully embraced.
-The choice is yours.
+Book of Shadows adds several new systems such as takedowns, smokebombs, and more.
+Take a Peak is also included, and allows you to simply look through keyholes, maybe you'll see something fun? :^)

+ * Survival

+ Survival is handled by Sunhelm Survival and Camping Lite.
+These two mods are lightweight, customizable, and entirely optional.
+You can enable or disable survival through the MCM.

  </details>